wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 **Q:**&ensp;When I look within, I find sensations and perceptions, thoughts and feelings, desires and fears, memories and expectations.
 I am immersed in this cloud and see nothing else.

 **M:**&ensp;That which sees all this, and the nothing too, is the inner teacher.
 He alone is, all else only appears to be.
-He is your own self (<span class=tooltip>swarupa<span class=tooltiptext>One’s own form, nature, character.</span></span>), your hope and assurance of freedom; find him and cling to him and you will be saved and safe.
+He is your own self (<span data-tippy-content="One’s own form, nature, character.">svarupa</span>), your hope and assurance of freedom; find him and cling to him and you will be saved and safe.

 **Q:**&ensp;I do believe you, but when it comes to the actual finding of this inner self, I find it escapes me.